 Just taken delivery of my frame, effing hell am I one happy bunny!
 What a great way to start the New Year.

-I've put some pedals on, a saddle and fitted my Garmin and I’m off for a short shake down ride (supposed to be working, but can’t resist).
+The bike turned up this morning.
+Nice bit of packing.
+When I first saw the tiny box I thought half of must have been missing.
+Not a mark on it so all is well.
+Blown away by the quality of the workmanship.
+I’ve put some pedals on, a saddle and fitted my Garmin and I’m off for a short shake down ride (supposed to be working, but can’t resist).
 I’ll probably ride it into London later this week so I’ll let you know how I get on.

 The Stoater arrived and it’s truly beautiful.
 Difficult to explain just how happy it makes me.
 Brilliant job!